 The Basics of Data Classification

+Most choropleth maps (and graduated symbol maps) employ some method of data classification.
 The point of classification is to take a large number of observations and group them into data ranges or classes.
 Why?
 Map readers often find a few well-defined classes are easier to understand than raw data since, if done well, they help to simplify and clarify the message of the map.
 Data classification, however, is not without some challenges and it is often difficult to find an “ideal” method for a given dataset.
 It is always wise to have an understanding of the data you are working with before blindly applying a “favorite” classification method, which may create false patterns on your map that bear little resemblance to the actual geographic phenomena you are trying to portray.
-Maps that use questionable classification methods are more than ineffective, they’re misleading.
+Maps that use questionable classification methods are more than ineffective; they’re misleading.

 Classification matters because how we group our data into classes is one of the most fundamental aspects of map generalization—the process by which we simplify the real world to fit it on to the page—and small differences in how we do that can dramatically change the look of the map, and thus, its message.
 Despite this influence, data classification is often taken for granted by map readers since we rarely notice or question the classes that are used in maps, and thus, it is one of the easiest ways to “lie with maps”—whether intentionally or accidentally.
 Nonetheless, classification is a useful and basic part of making thematic maps.